DiscoTex/BGPredictor/readme.md

   ```

 - **For Training the Model:**
   Use the `--retrain` flag to force training a new model (with an optional MongoDB URL).
 This will use a larger dataset (5000 entries if MongoDB is provided, otherwise several hundred from Nightscout).
-Note that training will overwrite the existing `glucose_predictor` model file:
+Note that training will overwrite the existing `glucose_predictor.keras` model file:

   ```bash
   python predict2.py --url YOUR_NIGHTSCOUT_URL [--mongo YOUR_MONGODB_URL] --retrain